Health Related Resources

 Transportation resources

 Wheels of Hope – Volunteer Driving Program: This is a volunteer driving program offered by the Canadian Cancer Society.
-Registration and trip requests can be taken with three business days notice to book a trip.
+Registration and trip requests can be accepted with three business days notice to book a trip.
 To register, clients will need a referral from a member of their treatment team at their treatment location.
 The following are the eligibility criteria:

 - Client lives in Ontario, Alberta, Saskatchewan, Manitoba, Newfoundland and Labrador.